Starias22/cpp-revision/basics/hello_world/hello_world.md

 * The C++ programming language as all programming languages is not understood by computers.
 So to run a C++ programm, we first of all need to compile it using a C++ compiler such as g++.
 At that step, our code is analised and we get notified of  the eventual errors.
 In case of success, we get a binary file, a bytecode, also called a machine code, or excutable which is understood by our computers.
 We can then execute that code to get the attended result.
 * The main function is the entry point of any C++ programm.
 * The cout function contained in the standard namespace  std, that is defined in the iostream library allows us to print message to the console using the operator '<<'.
+*An instruction in C++ is a line of code that ends with a semicolon(;) and order the computer to do a specific action.